larsreed/testdata/README.md

 This generator takes one or more generators as input, and selects randomly between them for each value to generate.
 Each generator is given a weight &ndash;  the probability for each one is its own weight relative to the sum of all weights.

 * `add(weight: Int, gen: Generator[_])`

+*Note*: If what you want is a certain distribution between a few, given values, you'll probably be better off with `FromList.weighted` (which see).

 Apply methods: